 Even Experienced Weavers Struggle With Selvedges

 … and other aspects of weaving.
 I know that I have written blog posts about how to fix and/or avoid some of your weaving mistakes.
-That doesn’t mean I always follow my own advice!
-I know first hand how easy it can be to get caught up in the process, lose focus, and have my selvedges start to pull in or forget to weave in my weft tails.
+That does not mean I always follow my own advice!
+I know firsthand how easy it can be to get caught up in the process, lose focus, and have my selvedges start to pull in or forget to weave in my weft tails.

-Or maybe you do, and they left them there on purpose.
+Or maybe you do see those things, and they left them there on purpose.

-Whether you see them or not – I guarantee they happened.
+Whether you see them or not though, I guarantee they happened.

 Plus, mistakes make us better weavers (and people!)
 So embrace them, learn from them, and remember: we all make them!